 By Product School

-If there is one thing that we have learned in Product School, it’s that a lot of people want to be product managers (PMs).
-Be it online or offline, our guest speakers get hundreds of similar questions every month: “What is the most important skill to become a product manager?”
+If there is one thing that we have learned in Product School, it’s that a lot of people want to go into product management.
+Be it online or offline, our guest speakers get hundreds of similar questions every month: “What is the most important skill to become a product manager (PM)?”
 “Should I have a specific technical background?”
 “Is it better to start at a small or at a large company?”

 The answer to all of these questions is: yes, no!
 What?

 Well, it turns out that they can become a product manager through virtually any background: from engineering to marketing, including arts history or even music production!
 Product managers often find that they do not find their first PM “job.”
 Rather, they are found or discovered while working in a different position.

 Of course, they must be able to justify substantial experience with one of the three key PM fundamentals: product development, user experience design, and marketing.
 From one or two of these, you can pivot with the help of a good training course.

 You don’t find product management: PM finds you

 OK, this might sound very abstract or even a little bit blue-sky.
 But it’s true!

 There are many well-known professions which require a high degree of commitment.
 Becoming a doctor, a musician, an architect or a professional football player demand equal degrees of effort (and luck!)
 And everybody is aware of this from the start because the content and responsibilities of each job are pretty understandable.

 Now, who says they want to be a PM at age 7?
 It would be pretty weird, right?